-Data mining and data harvesting can be complementary processes if done properly.
-While mining refers to the analysis of large sets of data in order to derive trends, data harvesting is the process of extracting data from online sources to then build analyses.
-So, while mining focuses more on the analysis of data, harvesting focuses on the collection.
+Data mining is the analysis of large sets of data in order to derive trends, and data harvesting is the process of extracting data from online sources to then build analyses.
+While data mining focuses more on the analysis of data, data harvesting focuses on the collection of data.

 Though the Cambridge Analytica scandal was large-scale and had huge repercussions, unethical data harvesting practices can be conducted by any type of company, regardless of size.

-Another example is when a company is seeking to broaden the reach of their email newsletters, but doesn't have a huge number of subscribers yet.
-So this company decides to buy a contact list from a third-party provider to reach more people – however, buying and selling contact lists may be prohibited under several data protection laws, as well as sending unsolicited emails when users didn't explicitly provide their personal data or consent to receive emails.
+Another unethical data harvesting example is when a company is seeking to broaden the reach of their email newsletters, but doesn't have a huge number of subscribers yet.
+So this company decides to buy a contact list from a third-party provider to reach more people.
+However, buying and selling contact lists may be prohibited under several data protection laws, as well as sending unsolicited emails when users didn't explicitly provide their personal data or consent to receive emails.

 That's why it's paramount to be aware of the potential pitfalls with data mining and data harvesting and ensure that you carry out these practices ethically and transparently.